kuldeepsingh/zk/ideas/nvim-keys.md

 ## NVIM Binding

+### Full Screen

+- CTRL-a z is to maximize the tmux window
+- "mt" will toggle full screen in the windows split or diff conditions

 ### Tmux Keys

 - CTRL-a SHIFT-T for starting to log the tmux screen. it will store in .tmux/logging